By the end of this section, you will be able to:

 Why do we do the things we do?
 What motivations underlie our behaviors?
 Motivation describes the wants or needs that direct behavior toward a goal.
 In addition to biological motives, motivations can be intrinsic (arising from internal factors) or extrinsic (arising from external factors) (Figure 10.2).
 Intrinsically motivated behaviors are performed because of the sense of personal satisfaction that they bring, while extrinsically motivated behaviors are performed in order to receive something from others.

-Think about why you are currently in college.
+Think about why you are pursuing an education.
 Are you here because you enjoy learning and want to pursue an education to make yourself a more well-rounded individual?
 If so, then you are intrinsically motivated.
 However, if you are here because you want to get a college degree to make yourself more marketable for a high-paying career or to satisfy the demands of your parents, then your motivation is more extrinsic in nature.

 In reality, our motivations are often a mix of both intrinsic and extrinsic factors, but the nature of the mix of these factors might change over time (often in ways that seem counter-intuitive).
 There is an old adage: “Choose a job that you love, and you will never have to work a day in your life,” meaning that if you enjoy your occupation, work doesn’t seem like . . . well, work.
 Some research suggests that this isn’t necessarily the case (Daniel & Esser, 1980; Deci, 1972; Deci, Koestner, & Ryan, 1999).
 According to this research, receiving some sort of extrinsic reinforcement (i.e., getting paid) for engaging in behaviors that we enjoy leads to those behaviors being thought of as work no longer providing that same enjoyment.
 As a result, we might spend less time engaging in these reclassified behaviors in the absence of any extrinsic reinforcement.
 For example, Odessa loves baking, so in her free time, she bakes for fun.
 Oftentimes, after stocking shelves at her grocery store job, she often whips up pastries in the evenings because she enjoys baking.
 When a coworker in the store’s bakery department leaves his job, Odessa applies for his position and gets transferred to the bakery department.
 Although she enjoys what she does in her new job, after a few months, she no longer has much desire to concoct tasty treats in her free time.
 Baking has become work in a way that changes her motivation to do it (Figure 10.3).
 What Odessa has experienced is called the overjustification effect—intrinsic motivation is diminished when extrinsic motivation is given.
 This can lead to extinguishing the intrinsic motivation and creating a dependence on extrinsic rewards for continued performance (Deci et al., 1999).